Just Give Me a Reason: Chart performance

-In the United States, "Just Give Me a Reason" topped the iTunes chart on March 19, 2013, and remained atop the list for more than 10 consecutive days, becoming Pink's third Digital Songs number one hit.
+In the United States, "Just Give Me a Reason" topped the iTunes chart on March 19, 2013, and remained atop the list for more than 10 consecutive days, becoming Pink's third Digital Songs number-one hit.
 In early April, it fell to the runner-up position to Bruno Mars's "When I Was Your Man" only to return to the top two days later and stayed there for the entire month of April 2013.
 Its success in the digital market was reflected on its Hot 100 position, making it Pink's fourteenth Top 10 hit in the USA during the charting week ending March 30, 2013, then pushing it further to the top to #5 and then to #3, and finally to the top of the chart.
 The song spent 15 weeks in the top 10.
-The Truth About Love is therefore Pink's first set to achieve more than two Top 10 hits since Missundaztood.
-On the issue dated April 27, 2013, it reached number one on the Billboard Hot 100, becoming Pink's fourth chart topper and Nate Ruess' second overall, after "We Are Young" with his band Fun.
+The Truth About Love is, therefore, Pink's first set to achieve more than two Top 10 hits since Missundaztood.
+On the issue dated April 27, 2013, it reached number one on the Billboard Hot 100, becoming Pink's fourth chart-topper and Nate Ruess' second overall, after "We Are Young" with his band Fun.
 It also was Pink's longest time spent as a lead artist at number one, as it ruled for three consecutive weeks.

 The song is the seventh best-selling song of 2013 with 4,321,000 download copies sold in the United States for the year.

-As of January 2014 the song has sold a total of 4,405,000 downloads in the US.
+As of January 2014, the song has sold a total of 4,405,000 downloads in the US.
 With "Just Give Me a Reason" soaring to number one on the Adult Top 40 chart, it became Pink's eighth number one song there and her tenth top ten overall.
-Pink currently ties the record for most number ones on that chart, with Katy Perry and Maroon 5 with each having eight.
+Pink currently ties the record for most number ones on that chart, with Katy Perry and Maroon 5 each having eight.
 "Just Give Me a Reason" also reached number one on both the US Pop Songs, Adult Pop Songs, Adult contemporary chart and Digital Songs.

-In Mexico the song has debuted at the number one, it has been certified 3× Platinum, denoting sales of almost 180,000 copies in the country.
+In Mexico the song debuted at number one, it has been certified 3× Platinum, denoting sales of almost 180,000 copies in the country.